 Children's Education Committee

-- Supporting families is a vital part of our mission.
-To facilitate family participation in Meeting activities, the committee responds to requests for child care for special Meeting events and for Meeting for Business.
-Such requests must be made in advance by the committees sponsoring the programs.
+Family support is a vital part of our mission.
+To facilitate family participation in Meeting activities, the committee responds to requests for child care for special Meeting events and regularly provides for child care for Meeting for Business, and committee meetings when requested.

 On occasion, when needed and subject to committee approval, capable and seasoned adults from the Meeting can substitute teach, and teens can provide childcare.
 The Committee, especially its Clerk, should often express appreciation to these vital and generous participants.

 The Committee is available to respond to teacher and parent concerns and questions about the program.